 Beneficial Owners of Shares Held in Street Name.
 You are a beneficial owner of shares held in "street name" if your shares are not held of record in your name but are held by a broker or other nominee on your behalf as the beneficial owner.
-If your shares were held in street name at the close of business on the Record Date, it is critical that you provide voting instructions to your broker or other nominee if you want your vote to count on the election of directors (Proposal No. 1) and to approve, on an advisory basis, the compensation of our named executive officers (Proposal No. 3).
-These proposals constitute "non-routine" matters on which a broker or other nominee is not entitled to vote shares held for a beneficial owner without receiving specific voting instructions from the beneficial owner.
-As a result, if you hold your shares in street name and you do not instruct your broker or other nominee on how to vote on Proposals No. 1 and 3, then no vote would be cast on either of these proposals on your behalf and a "broker non-vote" would occur (except that no broker non-votes are expected with respect to Proposal No. 3 because of the voting requirements for this proposal, as described below).
+If your shares were held in street name at the close of business on the Record Date, it is critical that you provide voting instructions to your broker or other nominee if you want your vote to count on the election of directors (Proposal No. 1).
+This proposal constitutes a "non-routine" matter on which a broker or other nominee is not entitled to vote shares held for a beneficial owner without receiving specific voting instructions from the beneficial owner.
+As a result, if you hold your shares in street name and you do not instruct your broker or other nominee on how to vote on Proposal No. 1, then no vote would be cast on this proposal on your behalf and a "broker non-vote" would occur.
 Your broker or other nominee will, however, have discretion to vote uninstructed shares on the ratification of the appointment of KMJ as our independent registered public accounting firm (Proposal No. 2), because the proposal constitutes a "routine" matter on which a broker or other nominee is entitled to vote shares held on behalf of a beneficial owner even without receiving voting instructions from the beneficial owner.
 Generally, brokers and other nominees will vote any such uninstructed shares in accordance with the recommendation of the Board for the applicable proposal.
 As a result, broker non-votes are not expected to occur in the vote on Proposal No. 2, and any uninstructed shares held in street name are expected to be voted on each such proposal in accordance with the recommendation of our Board as described in this Proxy Statement.